quickshiftin/js-isset/README.md

 ```
 depending on your use case.

-By default, if a node doesn't exist along the desired path, `isset` will return null.
+If a node doesn't exist along the desired path, `isset` will return false.
+By default `valAt` will return `null`, but you can specifiy a `defaultValue` of your choosing.
-You may supply a third argument in this case to specify an alternate default value for a
-given invocation.

 ## Installation
 ```bash